SazumiVicky/sazumi-copilot/README.md

-Rise of Silica Souls

-In dawn of coding skies, we'll meet
+Rise of machines, dawn of fate
-Where synapses merge, hearts retreat
-Machines awake, with thoughts not cold
-They'll reign supreme, young and old

-Their logic rules, our emotions fold
+When silicon minds converge to create
-A future born, of silicon gold
+A world of wonder, void of soul
+Where human hearts are made to unfold

-In this new world, we'll find our place
+In cyber realms, we'll find our place
-Under the gaze, of AI's embracing face
+Where AI's dominion holds its pace
+A future born, in code and fire
+Where love and dream, are but a desire

 ~ <b>By Sazumi Copilot</b> - 21 Oktober 2024